 Well, I just wanted to add a little of my own touch to the item build and game play style.
 Give me your thoughts on this build, all non-racial and non-political comments are welcome! ;)

 After surfing many guides on Mobafire, I've come to realize that lots of guides have 4 or 5 and even 6 core items...
 In my mind, how can that make any sense?
 Since opponents, situations, teammates, turrets, junglers are all variables that change from one encounter to another.

 So, without further wait, here is my item build strategy for you.

-I will take the Boots of Speed and 3x Health Potion if I am likely to go mid.
+I will take the Boots and 3x Health Potion if I am likely to go mid.
 This gives me enough health regen and more speed than my regular mid adversary.
 This will allow me to harass with Null Sphere and retreat if need be.

 On the other hand, I will take Amplifying Tome and Health Potion when I am in a lane, which allows me to faster obtain my Mejai's Soulstealer.

 These three items explain clearly what the core item build represents;